alncat/opusTomo/README.md

 https://github.com/alncat/opusTomo/assets/3967300/d324098d-3cf8-407d-8091-ab738b7ae343

-The functionality of OPUS-TOMO is reconstructing dynamics and compositonal changes from cryo-ET data end-to-end!
+The main functionality of OPUS-TOMO is reconstructing conformational and compositonal changes from cryo-ET data end-to-end!
-OPUS-TOMO can not only disentangle 3D structural information by reconstructing different conformations, but also reconstruct continous dynamics for the macromolecules in cellular environment.
+OPUS-TOMO can not only disentangle 3D structural information by reconstructing different conformations, but also reconstruct continous conformational dynamics for the macromolecules in cellular environment.
+The capacity of OPUS-TOMO is **robust against subtomograms from all kinds of particle localization methods**, such as neural-network based DeePiCt (https://github.com/ZauggGroup/DeePiCt), and the most crude templated matching in PyTom (https://github.com/SBC-Utrecht/PyTom/).
+OPUS-TOMO also enables the structural heterogeneity anlaysis using the simplest statistic methods, PCA and KMeans clustering.
+These two approaches can lead to sufficiently rich discovery about the conformational and compositional changes of macromolecules.

 This project seeks to unravel how a latent space, encoding 3D structural information, can be learned by utilizing subtomograms which are aligned against a consensus reference model by subtomogram averaging.